scholarsportal/sp_ask_admin_dashboard/README.md

 </p>

-## Installation
-Clone this repository.
-This project requires **python3**.
-On your command line, navigate in the location of this local repository, type this:

-	pip install -r requirements.txt

-Another option for installation - If you have **poetry** already installed:

-        poetry install

 ## Configuration

 In the current directory, rename **secrets-exemple** to **.secrets** (there is a dot before the filename).
 Add your LibraryH3lp **username** and **password**